Notify Kit FCM Mode

 android/iosconfig.
 The server SDK validates the top-level shape (routing, data value types, iOS attachment URLs, ttl, etc.) but trusts TypeScript structural typing for the nestedNotifyKitAndroidConfig/NotifyKitIosConfig.
 JavaScript callers that bypass TypeScript should validate themselves.
 Deep runtime validation is planned. - Style types limited to

-BIG_TEXT/BIG_PICTURE.MESSAGING,INBOX, andCALLstyles are available viadisplayNotificationbut aren't wired through the server SDK yet — their schemas need versioning (person avatars, reply actions) before the wire contract is frozen. - Expo managed workflow not supported.
-The CLI writes directly to
+BIG_TEXT/BIG_PICTURE.MESSAGING,INBOX, andCALLstyles are available viadisplayNotificationbut aren't wired through the server SDK yet — their schemas need versioning (person avatars, reply actions) before the wire contract is frozen. - Expo Go not supported.
+Expo CNG / prebuild development builds are supported.
+Expo Go cannot load the native NotifyKit module, the generated iOS NSE target, or the embedded

 init-nsewithout--forceis a no-op.
 Re-running with--forcewill overwriteNotificationService.swift— back it up first if you've customized the file.